dynaconf/dynaconf/docs/configuration.md

 > type=`str`, default=`SETTINGS_FILE_FOR_DYNACONF` </br>
 > env-var=`ENVVAR_FOR_DYNACONF`

-Sets an environment variable name that will be used to load the settings file.
-See [setting_file](https://www.dynaconf.com/configuration/#settings_file-or-settings_files)
+Sets an environment variable name that will be used to load the settings files.

-ex:
+Eg:

 ```bash
 # sets MY_SETTINGS_PATH as the new env var that defines the paths to the settings files.